blacknon/hwatch/man/man.md

 -d, --differences

-:   highlight changes between updates.
+:   Highlight changes between updates.
 The diff specified by this flag is similar to the *watch* command.
 It can be changed later by key binding.